spatialnetworkslab/florence-datacontainer/README.md

 <a name="datacontainer_validatecolumn" href="#datacontainer_validatecolumn">#</a> <i>DataContainer</i>.<b>validateColumn</b>(columnName)

-Similar to `columnIsValid`, but throws an error instead of return a `Boolean`.
+Similar to `columnIsValid`, but throws an error if a column is invalid, instead of returning `false`.
+,
 ```js
 const dataContainer = new DataContainer({ a: [1, NaN, 3] })
   .mutate({ b: () => NaN })